-- Allocations for MoHFW increased by 2 per cent from ₹53,294 crore in Financial Year (FY) 2017-18 to ₹54,600 crore in FY 2018-19.
-In FY 2018-19, GoI allocated ₹30,130 crore to NHM, a decrease of 2 per cent from the previous year. - The share of funds for the Reproductive Child Health (RCH) flexipool out of the total approved funds for NHM has declined significantly over the last two years, from 40 per cent in FY 2016-17 to only 15 per cent in FY 2018-19. - A break-up of the total NHM approved funds along functional budget heads reveals a 15 per cent share going towards community-based healthcare interventions and service delivery initiatives in FY 2018-19. - The share of health facilities meeting Indian Public Health Standards out of the total functioning health facilities in the country has continued to decline.
+- Allocations for MoHFW increased by 13 per cent from ₹56,045 crore in Financial Year (FY) 2018-19 to ₹63,298 crore in FY 2019-20 (IB).
+In FY 2019-20, Gol allocated ₹31,745 crore to NHM, an increase of 3 per cent from the previous year. - The share of funds for the Reproductive Child Health (RCH) flexipool out of the total approved funds for NHM has declined significantly over the last two years, from 40 per cent in FY 2016-17 to only 15 per cent in FY 2018-19. - A break-up of the total NHM approved funds along functional budget heads reveals a 15 per cent share going towards community-based healthcare interventions and service delivery initiatives in FY 2018-19. - The share of health facilities meeting Indian Public Health Standards out of the total functioning health facilities in the country has continued to decline.
 As of March 2018, only 7 per cent of functioning Sub-Centres, 12 per cent of Primary Health Centres and 13 per cent of Community Health Centres met IPHS norms. - The shortfall of specialists in Community Health Centres continues to be high.
 As of March 2018, there was an 82 per cent shortfall in the total specialists required.